Please ensure Javascript is enabled for purposes of website accessibility

 1. Cracked, Broken, Or Chipped Tooth

 Small cracks in the tooth can be restored with a dental filling.
-More severe cases may need procedures like a tooth extraction or root canal therapy.
-Get your damaged tooth restored soon because it may lead to bacteria penetrating the inner tooth chamber, therefore, driving infection.
+More severe cases may require procedures such as a tooth extraction or root canal therapy.
+Get your damaged tooth restored soon, as it may lead to bacteria penetrating the inner tooth chamber, thereby driving infection.

 1. Lost Restorations Like Crowns Or Fillings